 Any out-of-school suspension absence for a period of 10 days or less will not count against course credit.
-The suspended student shall be provided an opportunity to take textbooks home, to request to makeup daily classroom work, and to take any quarterly, semester or grading period exams missed during the suspension period.
+The suspended student shall be provided an opportunity to request to make up daily classroom work and to take any quarterly, semester, or grading period exams missed during the suspension period.